soldair/node-walkdir/readme.md

 ###file
 fired only for regular files

+###directory
+fired only for directories

 ###link
 fired when a symbolic link is found

+###end
+fired when the entire tree has been read and emitted.

 ###socket
 fired when a socket descriptor is found